top of page

 Multi-Tenancy

-Multi-tenancy is an architecture in which a single instance of a software application serves multiple customers, known as tenants.
-In a multi-tenant environment, tenants share the same underlying infrastructure and application codebase, but their data is isolated and managed separately to ensure privacy and security.
-This architecture is commonly used in cloud computing and Software as a Service (SaaS) models, where resources are efficiently shared among multiple users, reducing costs and simplifying maintenance.
+Multi-tenancy is a software architecture in which a single instance of an application serves multiple customers, or tenants, each of whom may use the application in a customized manner.
+While tenants share the same infrastructure, database, and codebase, their data is isolated to ensure privacy and security.
+This architecture is widely used in cloud computing and Software as a Service (SaaS) models, where resources are pooled to efficiently serve multiple users while maintaining low costs and streamlined operations.

 bottom of page